aaaaaa123456789/libplum/docs/tutorial.md

 released by [`plum_destroy_image`][destroy].
 This function releases all memory associated with an image that has been allocated by the library.
 However, memory associated with an image isn't limited to what [`plum_load_image`][load] allocates.
-This facility is made available to the user as well, so that users can allocate memory associated with an image that will later be released all at once by [`plum_destroy_image`][destroy].
+This facility is made available to the user as well through [memory management functions][memory], so that users can allocate memory associated with an image that will later be released all at once by [`plum_destroy_image`][destroy].

 Memory allocations are tracked through the `allocator` member of the [`plum_image`][image] struct.
 This is a private-use member that the library uses for this purpose; it must not be modified by user code.